aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/read-rich-text/_index.md

 ---
-title: How to Read OneNote - Read Rich Text from OneNote Notebook - Aspose.Note
+title: "Extract Text onenote – Read Rich Text from OneNote Notebook using Aspose.Note"
-linktitle: How to Read OneNote - Read Rich Text from OneNote Notebook - Aspose.Note
+linktitle: "Extract Text onenote – Read Rich Text from OneNote Notebook using Aspose.Note"
-second_title: Aspose.Note Java API
+second_title: "Aspose.Note Java API"
-description: Learn how to read OneNote rich text using Aspose.Note for Java.
-This step‑by‑step guide shows how to read OneNote notebooks efficiently.
+description: "Learn how to extract text onenote from OneNote notebooks using Aspose.Note for Java, load onenote notebook files and read .one file java for migration and search index onenote scenarios."
 weight: 23
 url: /java/onenote-notebook-operations/read-rich-text/
-date: 2026-01-02
+date: 2026-04-24
+keywords:
+  - extract text onenote
+  - load onenote notebook
+  - search index onenote
+  - read .one file java
+  - migrate onenote content
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Read Rich Text from OneNote Notebook - Aspose.Note
+# Extract Text onenote – Read Rich Text from OneNote Notebook using Aspose.Note

 ## Introduction

-If you’re looking for **how to read OneNote** data programmatically, you’ve come to the right place.
-In this tutorial we’ll walk through using **Aspose.Note for Java** to extract rich‑text content from a OneNote notebook.
-By the end, you’ll be able to pull plain text out of any notebook, manipulate it, and integrate it into your Java applications—whether you’re building reporting tools, search indexes, or migration scripts.
+If you need to **extract text onenote** programmatically, you’ve come to the right place.
+In this tutorial we’ll walk through using **Aspose.Note for Java** to read rich‑text content from a OneNote notebook.
+By the end, you’ll be able to pull plain text out of any notebook, manipulate it, and integrate it into your Java applications—whether you’re building reporting tools, a search index onenote, or migration scripts to **migrate onenote content**.

 ## Quick Answers
 - **What library is needed?** Aspose.Note for Java